starlingfarchecker/anonhelp/content/blog/about/index.md

 +++
 date = 2024-07-11
-title = "Welcome to AnonHelp!" description = "AnonHelp is a directory for therapists, psychologists, psychiatrists, and mental health workers who are willing to receive the cryptocurrenct Monero (XMR) as payment for their services." authors = ["Thomas Weitzel"] weight = 1
+title = "Welcome to AnonHelp!" description = "AnonHelp is a directory for therapists, psychologists, psychiatrists, and mental health workers who are willing to receive the cryptocurrency Monero (XMR) as payment for their services." authors = ["Thomas Weitzel"] weight = 1
 [taxonomies]